Managing projects and offset issuance

 All project reports must be verified by an accredited verification body.

 Verification bodies follow the criteria established by the Greenhouse Gas Industrial Reporting and Control Act, the Greenhouse Gas Emission Control Regulation and protocol to review the project.
 Successful verifications include a summary statement, as provided by an accredited third party, that the project report has been presented fairly and accurately.
 Before performing a verification, verifiers must demonstrate that they are not in a conflict of interest with respect to the project.

-To have offsets issued to the registry, verification bodies submit a project proponent’s verified project report, verification statement, conflict of interest report and application for issuance of offsets to the director through the BC Carbon Registry.
+To have offsets issued to the registry, verification bodies submit a project proponent’s verified project report and verification statement to the director through the BC Carbon Registry.
 When satisfied that the submission is consistent with regulatory requirements, the director will issue the offsets into the proponent’s account.

 The BC Carbon Registry tracks the ownership and status of offset units, credits and funded units, providing transparency to the industry and public.

 Once offset units are issued, they can be transferred to other parties or sold to other organizations that can use B.C. offset units to satisfy regulatory requirements or to achieve voluntary emissions reduction or net-zero targets.